 Top Fuel.
-Producing up to 1500bhp, times under 6 seconds and speeds well over 200mph these nitro burning monsters are the ultimate bike class.
+Producing up to 1500bhp, times well under 6 seconds and speeds up to 250mph these nitro burning monsters are the ultimate bike class.

 Top Fuel Super Twin.
 Nitro twin cylinder bikes, based on Harleys.
 6 sec 200mph thumpers.